hyperledger/aries-rfcs/concepts/0051-dkms/README.md

 ## Summary

 Describes a general approach to key management in a decentralized, self-sovereign world.
-We expect Indy to embody the principles described here, although this doc is likely to color numerous protocols and ecosystem features, not just to a single narrow problem.
+We expect Aries to embody the principles described here, although this doc is likely to color numerous protocols and ecosystem features, not just to a single narrow problem.